AWS Penetration Testing: A CTO's Guide

 If an attacker can get access to these secrets, they will be able to access your AWS environment and be able to escalate privileges or maintain access to the cloud environment once they've been cleared off your internal network.

 So, when you're considering a penetration test of your AWS environment, you may be interested in including the configuration of other integration systems in the scope of the test.
 Alternatively, you can split the process across multiple tools/assessments to focus on individual risk areas.
 An AWS configuration review will give you an understanding of how many things are connecting to your AWS environment using access keys and the AWS API.

-We hope this article serves you well, and if there’s anything we’re missing or you didn’t find here — do get in touch at email@example.com.
+We hope this article serves you well, and if there’s anything we’re missing or you didn’t find here — you can learn more about penetration testing tools, or do get in touch at email@example.com.
 We’d love to hear your thoughts!

-Intruder is a cloud-based vulnerability scanning platform that can be used to check for known vulnerabilities in your AWS environment to reduce your attack surface.
-For a free trial for up to 30 days, click here.
+Intruder is a cloud-based vulnerability scanning platform and automated penetration testing tool that can be used to check for known vulnerabilities in your AWS environment to reduce your attack surface.
+For a free trial for up to 14 days, click here.

 - Raw CVE Coverage

 - Local/Authenticated vs Remote Check Prioritisation